jpedro/jpedro.github.io/stuff.md

 ## Undersold

 The most undersold value of the cloud is their unified API.
-Why so important?
+Why?

 Because AU.
 TO.
 MA.
 TION.